telerik/ajax-docs/api/server/Telerik.Web.UI/RadFilterMaskedTextBoxEditor.md

 Gets or sets the default filter function that will be set to the editor item
             when it is first created.

+###  DisplayMask `String`

+Gets or sets the DisplayMask property of the  control.

+###  DisplayName `String`

+Gets or sets DisplayName for the editor.

+###  DisplayPromptChar `String`

+Gets or sets the DisplayPromptChar property of the  control.

+###  FieldName `String`

+Gets or sets FieldName for the editor.

+###  Mask `String`

+Gets or sets the Mask property of the  control.

 ###  Owner `RadFilter`

 Keeps reference to the owner RadFilter control.

+###  PreviewDataFormat `String`

+Gets or sets PreviewDataFormat for the editor.
+This property will be used
+                to format the value per editor when ExpressionPreviewPosition is different than RadFilterExpressionPreviewPosition.None

+###  PromptChar `String`

+Gets or sets the PromptChar property of the  control.

+###  ToolTip `String`

+Gets or sets the ToolTip property of the editor control.

 ## Methods

+###  ExtractValues

+Extracts an ArrayList with the values from the editor.

+#### Returns

+`System.Collections.ArrayList` An ArrayList holding the editor values.

 ###  InitializeEditor